Turbomachinery CFD Validation with HELYX: NASA Rotor 67

 NASA Rotor 67 CFD Simulation Setup in HELYX

-To validate the capabilities of HELYX, a numerical study was conducted replicating the experimental conditions of the rotor-only configuration.
-To ensure computational efficiency, the simulation focused on a single blade passage, leveraging periodic boundary conditions to model the full 360-degree rotor assembly.
-This approach is standard practice in the industry and allows for a detailed mesh resolution without incurring prohibitive computational costs.
+To validate the capabilities of HELYX, a numerical study was conducted to replicate the experimental conditions of the NASA Rotor 67 rotor-only configuration.
+To ensure computational efficiency, the simulation was limited to a single blade passage, leveraging periodic boundary conditions to avoid modelling the full 360-degree rotor assembly.
+This approach is standard practice in CFD and allows for a detailed mesh resolution without incurring prohibitive computational costs.

 Single blade passage model used in NASA Rotor 67 CFD simulation